mmdagent-ex/site-doc/content.en/docs/86_messages.md

 This adds a motion to the model and starts playback.
 Each motion is assigned an alias.
 Upon completion, **MOTION_EVENT_ADD** is generated.

+If the specified model does not exist, the system will output a Warning and does nothing.
+If a motion of the name is already running, overwrite it.

 - Argument 1: Model alias
 - Argument 2: Motion alias (new)
 - Argument 3: Motion file name .vmd